OpenLMIS/openlmis-template-service/FLYWAY.md

 ## General Guidelines

-* Think about semantics in a migration; keep it conceptually self-contained.
+* Think about semantics in a migration; keep the changes conceptually self-contained.
+A migration should do one "thing" well similar to best practices with Git commits.
 * Keep a migration relatively small; it should only have changes that are all related to each other.
 * Try to keep a migration "tied to the code"; meaning it should be added to the codebase around the same time as its related code changes.
 Ideally, this would be in the same source control commit.